tidymodels/probably/tests/testthat/_snaps/cal-validate.md

       10 <split [909/101]> Fold10 <Beta [909]> <tibble [101 x 4]> <tibble>    <tibble>
       # ... with abbreviated variable name 1: stats_before

+# Logistic validation with `fit_resamples`

+    'truth' is automaticaly set when this type of object is used.

+# Isotonic regression validation with `fit_resamples`

+    'truth' is automaticaly set when this type of object is used.

+# Bootstrapped isotonic regression validation with `fit_resamples`

+    'truth' is automaticaly set when this type of object is used.

+# Beta calibration validation with `fit_resamples`

+    'truth' is automaticaly set when this type of object is used.

+# Multinomial calibration validation with `fit_resamples`

+    'truth' is automaticaly set when this type of object is used.

+# Linear validation with `fit_resamples`

+    'truth' is automaticaly set when this type of object is used.